ananyachauhan1730/Hello-world-calculator-/README.md

 Program Explaination: Algorithm

-Start the program.
+1.Start the program.
-Display a welcome message:
+2.Display a welcome message:
 Output: Welcome to C++ Programming!
 Output: Hello World
-Prompt the user to enter an integer: -Output: Enter a number: -Input: User enters an integer value and it is stored in variable x -Output: You entered: x
+3.Prompt the user to enter an integer: -Output: Enter a number: -Input: User enters an integer value and it is stored in variable x -Output: You entered: x

-Calculator functionality: Prompt the user to input two numbers:
+4.Calculator functionality: Prompt the user to input two numbers:

 Output: Enter number 1: → Input stored in variable a
 Output: Enter number 2: → Input stored in variable b